IBM/power-up/docs/Intro-Setup.rst

 Configuration of the data switches is dependent on the user requirements.
 The user / installer is responsible for all configuration.
 Generally, configuration of the data switches should occur after Cluster POWER-Up completes.
-In particular, note that it is not usually possible to aquire complete MAC address information once vPC (AKA MLAG or VLAG) has been configured on the data switches.
+In particular, note that it is not usually possible to acquire complete MAC address information once vPC (AKA MLAG or VLAG) has been configured on the data switches.